Gaffneylania: Skull and scutes

-The mandible is preserved almost in its entirety and covered extensively in a series of pits, ridges and grooves.
-The triturating surface, used to cut and grind, is made up entirely of the dentary and includes two cutting ridges, one lingual (closer to the tongue) and one labial (closer to the outside of the mouth).
+Little is known on the upper jaws of Gaffneylania, as only a small section of the premaxilla and maxilla is preserved.
+The triturating surface, the chewing and grinding surface of the turtle jaw, is only preserved through the outer surface and cannot be compared with more derived forms.
+The edges of the external nares are visible in the fossil and Gaffneylania seems to lack a dorsal process of the premaxilla, which in Meiolania splits the nares into two.
+The lower jaw on the other hand is preserved almost in its entirety and thus much better understood.
+The fossil is covered extensively in a series of pits, ridges and grooves.
+Similar ornamentation is seen in other meiolaniids, however it appears to be limited to the dentary and the early section of the angular bone in Gaffneylania: The triturating surface is made up entirely of the dentary and includes two cutting ridges, one lingual (closer to the tongue) and one labial (closer to the outside of the mouth).
 Gaffneylania lacks the accessory ridge that is present between the labial and lingual ridges of Meiolania and unlike in Meiolania or Niolamia, the labial ridge is taller.
 Both run parallel over most of their extent, but converge slightly towards the tip of the lower jaw.
 The labial ridge additionally forms a hook at the beginning of the mandibular symphysis.